 My absolute favorite thing about Mexico City is the street food.
 95% of what I ate in Mexico City was street tacos.
 They’re delicious and dirt cheap, we’re talking 2-3 generous sized tacos for $1.
 The only problem was that I ate way too damn much because everytime I’d pass by a taco stand I’d think “ah, what the hell, it’s just $1.”

-One thing that's interesting about the food vendors is that most people eat "to stay", even when there's no seating.
-If you eat "to stay", then they give you a plate wrapped in plastic that you then return to them when you’re finished.
+One thing that’s interesting about the food vendors is that most people eat “to stay”, even when there’s no seating.
+If you eat “to stay”, then they give you a plate wrapped in plastic that you then return to them when you’re finished.
 In NYC, when you’re getting fast food alone the default epectation is that you’re getting it “to go” (never made sense to me unless I’m planning to eat in the park or something).

 I already mentioned how cheap the street food is, but everything is cheaper.
 Riding the subway is 5 pesos ($0.27).
 I’m pretty sure I saw shoes on sale for $12.
 Only thing that won’t be cheaper is brand name stuff.

 In some American circles there’s this absurd stereotypes of Mexicans being lazy.
 This couldn’t be further from the truth.
 Mexicans work the most hours out of every country in the world (according to OECD).
 Given all the street hawkers/vendors out there who’s livelihoods depend on their sales, I’d wager that the average Mexican is actually more entrepreneurial than the average American.